Derived intersections over the Hochschild cochain complex: Introduction

 Now, consider the ring of differential operators, $D_X$.
 The algebra $\cO_Z$ has a natural left $D_X$-module structure.
-Moreover, given a volume form on $X$, we have $\cO_X\iso \omega_X$, and since $\omega_X$ has a natural right $D_X$-module structure, we can regard $\cO_X$ as a right $D_X$-module.
+Moreover, given a volume form $\omega$ on $X$, since $\omega_X$ has a natural right $D_X$-module structure, we can regard $\cO_X$ as a right $D_X$-module as well.
 The derived tensor product

 has a natural BV-structure.
-As a complex (over $X$), this derived tensor product is quasi-isomorphic to the dual of the twisted de Rham complex
+Using the trivialization $\omega_X\iso \cO_X$ given by the volume form $\omega$ again, this derived tensor product (over $X$) is quasi-isomorphic (up to a shift) to twisted de Rham complex

-(here we use again the CY structure of $X$).
-We see that the BV differential is basically given by the de Rham differential.
+In this case, the BV-differential is basically given by the de Rham differential.

 \paragraph We can organize our spaces in the following diagram